White House weighs executive order to fast-track deep-sea mining: Report

-- The Metals Company is seeking U.S. Authorization to start deep-sea mining in international waters, potentially bypassing the International Seabed Authority.
+- The Metals Company in Canada seeks approval from the U.S. Government to start deep-sea mining in international waters, arguing the U.S. Is not bound by International Seabed Authority rules.

 Coverage Details